 - the opportunity to recognize the ECE professor or staff member who had the greatest impact on your education as the recipient of an accompanying award.

-Nomination forms will be mailed in March 2012 to the home address of all alumni who received an ECE degree between May 2007 and May 2012.
+Nomination forms will be mailed in March 2015 to the home address of all alumni who received an ECE degree between May 2010 and May 2015.
 The entry consists of a self-nomination form to be completed by the alumnus/a and a recommendation form to be completed by a supervisor, colleague, or peer who can objectively evaluate the quality and merit of the nominee's design work.
-Alternately, eligible alumni may download and print the forms from this website.